hewantshiscar/CIS422Project2/README.txt

 -----------------------------

-Description: Our system assists users in finding a mentorship.
-It allows users to decide what is important to them and finds someone who is compatable with those answers and gives information of compatable people.
+Description: Our system connects users to create a mentor-mentee relationship.
+It allows users to answer what is important to them in life and in their field and finds someone who is compatable with those answers.
+The users can then get the information of other compatable users.

 Authors: Mikayla Campbell, James Kang, Olivia Pannell, Bethany Van Meter, and Ben Verney